grrlgeek/sql-docs/azure-sql/managed-instance/winauth-azuread-setup-incoming-trust-based-flow.md

 ## Permissions

-To complete the steps outlined in this article, you need:
+Have the credentials required to complete the steps in the scenario:

-- An on-premises Active Directory administrator username and password.
+- An Active Directory user who is a member of the Domain Admins group for a domain and a member of the Enterprise Admins group for a forest.
-- Microsoft Entra Global Administrator account username and password.
+- A Microsoft Entra user with the Hybrid Identity Administrators role.

 ## Prerequisites